Search our Site:

 Tembec Industries Inc.

-Tembec logoTembec has a Canadian operations website, but is also has a website specific to its Manitoba operations that was publicly launched November 28, 2006.
+Tembec logoTembec has a Canadian operations website, and a website specific to its Manitoba operations publicly launched November 28, 2006.

 Tembec's Manitoba site provides information to the public on Tembec's activities in FML 01, including Forest Management Plans, Public Meetings, Forest Monitoring and Research Reports, our Environmental Management Systems, and Forest Certification.